 Dividend cover

 Your notes

 Your notes

 Important information

-The content of this document is for educational purposes only.
+The contents of this document is for educational purposes only.

-Rathbone Investment Management Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-Rathbone Financial Planning is part of Rathbone Investment Management Limited.
+Rathbone Investment Management is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Rathbone Unit Trust Management is authorised and regulated by the Financial Conduct Authority.
 Rathbone Trust Company is authorised and regulated by the Solicitors Regulation Authority.
 Rathbone Investment Management International is regulated by the Jersey Financial Services Commission.
 Nothing in this document should be construed as a recommendation to purchase any product or service from any provider, shares or funds in any particular asset class or weighting, and you should always take appropriate independent advice from a professional, who has made an evaluation, at the point of investing.
 The value of investments and the income generated by them can go down as well as up, as can the relative value and yields of different asset classes.

-T1-RFA-07-19
+T1-RFA-05-17